Vandivier/data-science-practice/js/earhart-fellows/README.md

 ## Weird Cases to Functionally Accommodate
 1. non-adjacent-sponsor: ABBOTT III, Thomas A
-1. No institution: DEMPSEY, Erik D.
+	1. No institution: DEMPSEY, Erik D. - Manually added "Unknown Institution to source code
-1. Name not showing up in output: SMART, Theresa M.
+	1. Name not showing up in output: SMART, Theresa M. - Works now, unclear what fixed this

 ## Feature Requests
 Have a suggestion for this npm module?
 Submit an issue.